-The President of Faso can, after consultation of the Prime Minister, of the President of the National Assembly and of the President of the Chamber of Representatives, declare the dissolution of the National Assembly.
+The President of Faso can, after consultation of the Prime Minister and of the President of the National Assembly, declare the dissolution of the National Assembly.

 In the case of dissolution, the legislative elections shall take place thirty days at least and sixty days at most after the dissolution.